 Introduction (739)

-Tuberculosis (TB) remains a primary global health concern but the tools to diagnose and manage patients on long complex treatment are suboptimal.
-The World Health Organization (WHO) estimated that there were around 10.4 million new cases of TB in 2015.1 Only two thirds of these estimated number of cases are actually reported to the health authorities and consequently start treatment.
+Tuberculosis (TB) remains a primary global health concern but the tools to diagnose and manage patients on long and complex treatment regimens are suboptimal.
+The World Health Organization (WHO) estimates that there were around 10.4 million new cases of TB in 2015.1 Only two thirds of these estimated cases are actually reported to the health authorities and consequently start treatment.
 Furthermore, only 57% and 15% of notified incident pulmonary and extra pulmonary TB cases respectively are ever bacteriologically confirmed (through sputum smear, culture or molecular methods).1 Among this large group of clinically diagnosed patients, there is likely a proportion of cases who do not have TB despite initiating TB treatment2,3, or have drug resistant TB but receive first line therapy4; in both scenarios, first line TB therapy is inappropriate.
 Providing TB treatment to a patient without TB risks side effects and delays the diagnosis of the true cause of symptoms (if the patient is ever diagnosed).
 First line treatment given to a patient with DR-TB could select resistant mutants to any remaining active drugs as well as delaying proper TB treatment.
 Thus, improved diagnostics to ascertain TB diagnosis and monitor TB treatment are high-priority target product profiles in TB diagnostics.5

-The traditional methods used to monitor TB treatment are culture conversion or sputum smear conversion, resolution of radiological signs or clinical improvement.6 All of them have considerable limitations.
-Sputum smear lacks sensitivity to diagnose TB and does not provide information on the viability of the M. tuberculosis.
+The traditional methods used to monitor TB treatment are culture conversion or sputum smear conversion, resolution of radiological signs or clinical improvement.6 They all have considerable limitations.
+Sputum smear lacks sensitivity to diagnose TB and does not provide information on the viability of M. tuberculosis.
 Culture (solid or liquid), although sensitive, provides results only after several weeks.
 Under programmatic conditions sputum and culture conversion are only performed at month 2 of treatment if an initial bacteriological confirmation of TB was obtained at diagnosis.
 Clinical improvement also indicates the initial TB diagnosis was correct, although the variety of symptoms, the coexistence of other comorbidities and the existence of asymptomatic TB patients makes TB symptom monitoring relatively unreliable.
-Radiological improvement is slow, requires expert interpretation, and in many cases it might only become obvious after several months.
-Thus, new tools and strategies are needed.
-In recent years, several assays and strategies have been evaluated for its utility in TB treatment monitoring.
-Among them, there are: sputum based strategies (EBA methods, new NAATs or whole blood bactericidal activity), lung function testing, radiological based biomarkers (including XR scores, ultrasound or PET/CT), transcriptomic profiling and host immune biomarkers (including interferon gamma release assays, IGRAs).6 However, all these methods have limitations and are not programmatically applied.
+Radiological improvement is slow, requires expert interpretation, and in many cases might only become obvious after several months.
+Thus, new tools and methods are needed.
+In recent years, several assays and strategies have been evaluated for their utility in TB treatment monitoring, among them : sputum based strategies (EBA methods, new NAATs or whole blood bactericidal activity), lung function testing, radiological based biomarkers (including XR scores, ultrasound or PET/CT), transcriptomic profiling and host immune biomarkers (including interferon gamma release assays, IGRAs).6 However, all these methods have limitations and are not programmatically applied.